hackerb9/vt340test/README.md

 has Comm1 and 2 on /dev/ttyS0 and S1 and the printer on /dev/ttyUSB0.]

-Note that DEC's printer port is necessarily bidirectional because the VT340 needs to listen for XON/XOFF so it can pause when the printer is being overrun with data.
+Note that DEC's printer port is necessarily bidirectional because the VT340 needs to listen for XOFF so it can pause when the printer is being overrun with data.